 - Excessive use of fizzy and carbonated drinks

-RISK FACTORS: As compared with men, women are less likely to experience the long term hiccups.
+RISK FACTORS: As compared with men, women are less likely to experience long-term hiccups.
 Following other reasons can also contribute to generating hiccups:

 MENTAL OR EMOTIONAL ISSUES: Anxiety, stress, and excitement can create hiccups which may occur for short or long term span depending upon the intensity of emotional outcome.